Treatments: Hyperparathyroidism

 What are the reasons/indications for undertaking parathyroidectomy?

-High serum calcium levels (>1 mg/dL above the normal range).
+Serum calcium >1.0 mg/dL above the upper limit of normal

 The incidence of a single parathyroid adenoma is significantly more common in primary hyperparathyroidism compared to the rarer occurrences of double adenomas or four-gland hyperplasia.

-Secondary Hyperparathyroidism: In cases where the hyperparathyroidism is caused by chronic kidney disease and results in severe symptoms that do not respond to medical management.
+Secondary Hyperparathyroidism (chronic kidney disease related): In cases where the hyperparathyroidism is caused by chronic kidney disease and results in severe symptoms that do not respond to (fail) medical management, such as calcimimetics, vitamin D analogs, and phosphate binders.

-Tertiary Hyperparathyroidism: This occurs when parathyroid glands become autonomously functioning after long-standing secondary hyperparathyroidism after the kidney disease is cured (with a kidney transplant).
+Tertiary Hyperparathyroidism (Post-transplant): This occurs when parathyroid glands become autonomously functioning after long-standing secondary hyperparathyroidism after the kidney disease is cured (with a kidney transplant) and hypercalcemia persists, threatening the transplanted kidneys.
+Surgical cure rates approach 98%–100%, compared with ~81% normocalcemia rates with cinacalcet (Br J Surg).

 parathyroid autotransplantation into the neck